-The Israeli probation service, 'Sherut Mivhan' (as known in the Hebrew language), provides a host of services as will be described in more detail later in this chapter.
-Since Israel is a socialist country, probation services are provided under the responsibility of the ministry of Welfare and Social Affairs, and is anchored in the penal code of the country and considered as an integral part of the country's criminal justice system.
-As such the agency is responsible for the intake, supervision, treatment and rehabilitation of those suspected of criminal activity, convicted offenders and victims.
-In that regard the Israeli system of probation can be considered as a combination of social work with elements of law-enforcement with a strong emphasis on the service aspect.
+The Israeli probation service, provides a host of services as will be described in more detail later in this chapter.
+Since Israel is a socialist country, probation services are provided under the responsibility of the ministry of Welfare and Social Affairs, and is anchored in the penal code of the country and considered as an integral part of the country’s criminal justice system.
+As such, the agency is responsible for the intake, supervision, treatment, and rehabilitation of those suspected of criminal activity, convicted offenders and victims.
+In that regard, the Israeli system of probation can be considered as a combination of social work with elements of law enforcement, with a strong emphasis on the service aspect.
 This is particularly so for services rendered to minors and young adults convicted of crimes.
-The probation service in Israel distinct between adult—individuals 18 years and older—and youth, younger than 18 years of age.
+The probation service in Israel distinct between adult—individuals aged 18 and older—and youth, younger than 18.

-The overall goals of the 'Sherut Mivhan' are to reduce the risk of criminal activity by evaluating the risk of the offender, circumstances of the crime and other related community and familial factors, and recommend alternatives to punishment and incarceration.
+The overall goals of probation are to reduce the risk of criminal activity by evaluating the risk of the offender, circumstances of the crime and other related community and familial factors, and recommend alternatives to punishment and incarceration.
 The service further aims to supervise and provide treatment and rehabilitation in the community for those convicted of crime while reducing their odds of recidivism.

 Specifically, the above goals are addressed by providing various levels of supervision coupled with therapeutic interventions.
-The service further examines and applies alternative solutions to non-normative behaviors while promoting the strength of individuals, convicted of crimes, to positively assimilate in the community.
-Such process is achieved by applying an individual legal process; a process by which personal aspects of the individuals are brought in to the fore, and their socio-psycho state is evaluated and taken into consideration, along with the circumstances of the crime committed.
+The service further examines and applies alternative solutions to non-normative behaviours while promoting the strength of individuals, convicted of crimes, to positively assimilate in the community.
+Such a process is achieved by applying an individual legal process by which personal aspects of the individuals are brought to the fore, and their sociopsycho state is evaluated and taken into consideration, along with the circumstances of the crime committed.
 In that regard, the service is tailoring an individual service suite and recommendations for a more appropriate alternatives to punishment, with the overall aim of minimizing the potential devastating damages of incarceration.

 Brief history of probation in the country